 In 1796 the first ship entered the basin with a cargo of coal for Chelmsford.
 Read the story of the navigation by John Marriage here

 William Bentall moved his iron foundry from Goldhanger to a site next to the canal in the village of Heybridge because of the benefits of being able to take raw materials right up to the works.

 Today, Heybridge Basin is a haven for pleasure craft of all ages and sizes as well as being the starting point for walks along the sea wall to Maldon and beyond.

 The two pubs that once served to quench the thirst of the basin workers and visiting sailors now cater for the tourists visiting this picturesque area.
 There is also a tea room and art and craft gallery on the sea wall.

-You can reach the Basin by car from the B1026 Goldhanger Road and parking is free in the Daisy Meadow car park which is next to the canal - this is the only public car park in the Basin.
+You can reach the Basin by car from the B1026 Goldhanger Road and pay for parking in the Daisy Meadow car park which is next to the canal - this is the only public car park in the Basin.
 Alternatively, you can walk along the navigation towpath from the Wave Bridge or follow the sea wall from Hall Road Heybridge.
 Please be aware that there no public toilets available.